Online Safety Guidance for Parents/Carers - Keeping your child safe online

 Children nowadays spend a lot of time online.
 Their use of the Internet may be fun, can help with their homework, and help them socialise in remote locations.
 There are a lot of positives to Internet use but there can also be dangers.
 As a parent do you know the signs of Internet abuse and how to ensure your child stays safe online?

 At school your child will be taught about many of the dangers online, but as a parent/carer you can also help to keep your child safe on line, you cannot.
-Below are some tips to help Top Tips for helping your child stay safe online.
+Below are some top tips for helping your child stay safe online.

 - Set rules and agree boundaries over Internet usage.
 These will change as your child grows older but you might want to consider time allowed online during the week and weekends, age ratings of movies and games they play, sharing personal information, images and videos, and where they use the Internet in the home.